imtimrob/lamp_ansible/README.md

 # lamp_ansible

-This will setup a new ubuntu/focal64 VM via Vagrant/Virtualbox.
+This will setup a new ubuntu/focal64 VM via Vagrant/Virtualbox that will include a basic LAMP install.

 *Requires Virtualbox and Vagrant installed.
 *Install Ansible in Python Virtual environment as follows